Policies and Procedures

 The Alternate Media Specialist will be responsible for closed captioning of and web access to any video or online content for classes.
 Counselors will contact instructors to determine the existence of any such materials which will require adaptation.

-DSPS Examination Guidelines
+SAS Examination Guidelines

 Students may receive testing accomodations from their counselor.
 Please see the following for examination guidelines and procedures: